kaylajanos/STT4870/Git/GitOne.md

 ```

-From the third line of the previous output, one can see the
+From the `credential.helper` line of the previous output, one can see the
 `credential.helper` is being used.
 Now that Git is set up on your computer, we provide instructions for setting up a remote repository on GitHub.

 ### What is GitHub?